 Remember I said that carbohydrates are the first to be broken down?
-Well protein and fats take much longer and fibre (found in varying amounts in fruit and vegetables) also slows the process down.
-By adding protein and good fats to your smoothies, this slows down the breakdown of carbohydrates into sugars.
-This drip-feeds sugar into your bloodstream which minimises the risk of a blood sugar spike and the insulin response being triggered.
+Well this process can be slowed down by adding protein and good fats to your smoothies.
+In this way, a drip-feed of sugar enters into your bloodstream which minimises the risk of a blood sugar spike and the insulin response being triggered.

 Making a healthy smoothie

 So, a healthy smoothie needs to include protein and good fats.
 Here then are the essential ingredients of a good smoothie.

 Between 100–150g of fruit.
 Add fruit for natural sweetness and also for the vitamins, minerals and phytonutrients they contain.
 Typically at least 100g of this should be a high fibre fruit such as one of the many berries as their sugar content is relatively low whilst their fibre content is high.
 Some berries are quite tart, so adding half a banana (approx. 40-50 g) adds sweetness and thickness of a smoothie – but also loads up the sugar without much fibre – so stick to just half.
 By the way 100 g of raspberries contains 5 g of sugar whilst half a banana adds 7 g.
 As well as the berries, cherries, apples and pears make great smoothies.
 Pineapple and mango are great too, but have a higher sugar content—so don’t go overboard on these.